hackerati/machine-learning-tutorial/python_setup.md

-#Preparing python for machine learning
+#Preparing python for development
-#CHANGE THIS BASED ON SPARK
+#This useful in general, not only for this course

 ## If python is not installed